-An Indiana 90 Day Notice to Vacate is a lease termination letter written to end a year-to-year lease.
-The letter is provided by either party at least ninety (90) calendar days before the expiration of the lease.
+An Indiana 90 Day Notice To Vacate is a letter that complies with state legal requirements to terminate a year-to-year lease.
+The non-terminating party must receive notice at least ninety (90) calendar days before the date of termination.

 Sources